 I had stopped loving myself.
 I had stopped believing I was worth the time and effort it took to gain control of my health again.
 I had stopped feeling like myself.

 Once I began to work out regularly and cook myself and my family healthier meals, things changed.
 I was proud of myself for working hard, I was proud of myself for taking a little more time to get our meals set for the week, I was proud because I knew that I was working each day to love myself more.

 The confidence you gain when you take care of yourself plays out in so many places in your life.
 You don’t realize how much of a hit your confidence has taken until you start to make changes to take care of you.

 The other day I was so cranky.
 I was tired of my daughter tugging on me and everything everyone was doing was getting under my skin for no reason at all.
-My husband asked me kindly “did you workout yet today”?
+My husband asked me kindly “did you work out yet today”?
 I realized at that point, I hadn’t.
-Actually, I hadn’t dont anything for me at all today.
+Actually, I hadn’t done anything for me at all today.

-Exercise give you happy endorphins and a huge byproduct of that is a happier attitude and mindset.
+Exercise gives you happy endorphins and a huge byproduct of that is a happier attitude and mindset.